devleandroid/ledroid/README.md

 ### Hi there 👋, I'm Leandro Marques.
-I'm a Android developer and technical writer.
-Welcome to my gh page! <br>
+I'm an Android developer, Java and Kotlin developer and speaker  <br>

 **Languages and Tools:**